zinic/pynsive/README.md

 * [PEP-302](http://www.python.org/dev/peps/pep-0302/)

-### Latest Release Notes (0.1.5)
+### Latest Release Notes (0.1.6)

-Upgrading to this version has the following changes from the previous release (0.1.4).
+Upgrading to this version has the following changes from the release version 0.1.4.

 * **discover_classes** was renamed to **rlist_classes**
 * **discover_modules** was renamed to **list_modules**